 Getting the Answers You Need

 Individuals considering liposuction often feel a bit overwhelmed by the number of options and techniques being promoted today.
 However, your plastic surgeon can help.
-In deciding which is the right treatment approach for you, your doctor will consider effectiveness, safety, cost and appropriateness for your needs.
+In deciding which is the right treatment approach for you, your doctor will consider effectiveness, safety, cost, and appropriateness for your needs.
 This is called surgical judgment, a skill that is developed through surgical training and experience.
-Your doctor also uses this judgement to prevent complications; to handle unexpected occurrences during surgery; and to treat complications when they occur.
+Your doctor also uses this judgment to prevent complications; handle unexpected occurrences during surgery, and treat complications when they occur.

 Preparing For Your Surgery